top of page

 Are Physical Therapy and Chiropractic Care Covered by Insurance?

-• If the services are covered at all.
+• Whether the services are covered

-• The number of covered visits and treatment duration.
+• The number of visits allowed

 Final Thoughts